Colombia: Inflation edges down in February

 March 6, 2019

 According to the National Department of Administrative Statistics (DANE), consumer prices rose 0.57% over the previous month in February, after a 0.60% month-on-month increase in January.
 Education costs soared in the month, followed by alcoholic beverages and tobacco, and transport, which saw a more modest upturn in prices.
 Meanwhile, information and communication was the only category to record a fall in prices and costs for healthcare remained stable from the previous month.

 Inflation edged down to 3.0% in February, from 3.2% in January.
 Thus, it remained within the Central Bank’s target range of 3.0% plus or minus 1.0 percentage points.
 A stronger peso has helped to push down price pressures.
 Emerging market currencies have gained ground on the Federal Reserve’s more cautious stance on interest rate hikes.

-In January—the latest month for which data is available—core consumer prices—which exclude volatile items including fresh food and fruit—rose 0.5% over the previous month, following a 0.3% month-on-month rise in December.
+In January—the latest month for which data is available—core consumer prices—which exclude volatile items including food and fuel—rose 0.5% over the previous month, following a 0.3% month-on-month rise in December.
 Meanwhile, core inflation inched down to 3.1% in January, from 3.2% in December.